 The Seals by Sea Tour at nearby Bridgewater Bay, (approx. 20mins drive from Portland) is one of the most popular tours in the area.
 When you get so close you could pat these cute little ‘sea doggos’ it’s obvious why!
 In just 3 exhilarating minutes our guide Jo had our zippy Zodiac boat at the seal breeding colony, the only one on mainland Australia.
 For 45 minutes we cruised the dramatic cliffs in an up-close and personal experience with a small group of fellow nature lovers.
 The seals love showing off for an audience and we were lucky enough to see lots of playful pups.
 And playful adults too.

-It was sad to say goodbye but you can also see (and hear) your new-found friends from our next stop, the start of The Great South West Walk.
-It 250km long, might save the whole hike for another weekend!
-We set out for Cape Bridgewater with more than a few camera stops on the way - you’ll want to capture the epic expanse of Bridgewater Bay before continuing to the nearby Petrified Forest, approx. 1hr walk away.
+It was sad to say goodbye but you can also see (and hear) your newfound friends from our next stop, the start of The Great South West Walk.
+It is 250km long in full, so we might save the whole hike for another weekend!
+We set out for Cape Bridgewater with more than a few camera stops on the way – you’ll want to capture the epic expanse of Bridgewater Bay before continuing to the nearby Petrified Forest, approx. 1hr walk away.